smc24-musicgen/smc24-musicgen.github.io/_pages/logistics.md

 * January 10th, 16:00–18:00
 * January 24th, 12:00–14:00

+Students can book 20-minute slots (individually or in groups) with Lonce via a DM on our Slack channel or email.

 ### Communication

 * For general questions, please use the dedicated Slack channel on the MTG workspace: #smc24-musicgen.
 * This channel will serve as a hub for asynchronous communication and updates for all students, so make sure to check it regularly.
-* For individual questions, doubts, or ideas, feel free to send a direct message to Valerio Velardo and Anmol Mishra in the MTG Slack (@Valerio Velardo, @Anmol Mishra).
+* For individual questions, doubts, or ideas, feel free to send a direct message to Valerio Velardo, Anmol Mishra and Lonce Wyse in the MTG Slack (@Valerio Velardo, @Anmol Mishra, @lonce wyse).